 The use of alternative classification systems, such as the Leonhard approach, has produced significantly more cases of catatonia than the use of the Investigative Diagnostic Criteria.

-All of these variables can contribute to the underestimation of catatonia in clinical systems.
+These variables can contribute to the underestimation of catatonia in clinical systems.

 Establishing the medical etiology is the first order of care for the individual with catatonia.
 As described above, in the case of idiopathic catatonia, a simple reduction of catatonic symptoms is desired.